Things to do Panama City, Panama

-Before we get started, we feel it’s important to remind you that the world of travel has forever changed since the declaration of the global pandemic.
-Please keep this in mind when researching your Panama vacation.
-Make sure you understand Panama travel restrictions (here’s the Canadian travel advisory for Panama) before booking, to avoid disappointment or frustration.
+Before we get started, we feel it’s important to remind you that the world of travel has changed since the global pandemic.
+Keep this in mind when researching your Panama vacation.
+Make sure you understand Panama travel restrictions before booking, to avoid disappointment.

 Now that’s out of the way, let’s start planning your Panama City itinerary!